Our Story

 Our Hogs

-We are building our brand and our business on Berkshire influenced pigs, nearly all of our hogs will have a percentage of Berkshire in them.
-As we continue to implement more of their genetics into our herd we fall more and more in love with them.
-These amazing creatures are fantastic mothers and known for their superior meat quality, marbling, sweet flavor, consistency, and calm dispositions.
-We work hard to ensure that our pigs are carefully selected to maintain the characteristics the breed is known for, and we throw a little show class in on top of it.
+We are building our brand and our business on Heritage influenced pigs not your fast-growing commercial type hogs.
+As we continue to implement more meat quality genetics into our herd, we are aiming to provide a unique twist on what people think pork should taste like.
+FYI it’s not shoe leather and preservatives.
+Our crosses are becoming known for their superior meat quality, dark red meat, marbling, sweet flavor, consistency, and calm dispositions.
+We work hard to ensure that our pigs are carefully selected to maintain the characteristics we find redeeming in a meat animal, and we throw a little show class in on top of it.
 You really can have the best of both worlds.

 Our 4-H'ers can tell you, our pigs knock it out of the park in carcass quality; producing meat that is richer in color, firmer in texture, juicy, and flavorful.
 They don’t do too bad in the show ring either!
 We want a hog that will do decent in the show ring but never want to sacrifice meat quality, after all the point of a market hog is the end result on your customers plate.
 All of these characteristics contribute to decadently palatable pork that has just a touch of sweetness.